Paper Bags

 What embossed kraft bags for retail signal on shelf - CustomLogoThing packaging example

-A plain kraft bag can blend into the background.
+A plain kraft bag can disappear into the background.
 Embossing changes the first impression.
 A raised logo throws a small shadow, and a shopper's hand notices texture faster than copy or color.
 That is one reason embossed kraft bags for retail often read as more premium even though the base material is still humble, natural-looking paper.

 “A shopper will forgive a simple logo.
 They rarely forgive a bag that feels flimsy or looks generic.”